telefonicaid/iot-activation/tutorials/RaspberryPi_StarterKit.md

 	</a>
 </p>

+&#x1F48A;
-:pill: Did you know that it was made especially for being launched to the International Space Station in December 2015?
+Did you know that it was made especially for being launched to the International Space Station in December 2015?

 ### Huawei MS2131 USB Stick
 The Huawei USB Modem MS2131i-8 is a robust USB stick designed for industrial.